-This section describes how to view the changes you have made to a file in Keil Studio.
+Describes how to view the changes you have made to a file in Keil Studio Cloud.

-To view the changes you have made to a file, double-click its name.
+• To view the changes you have made to a file, double-click its name.
 The file opens.

 The changes open in a new tab, comparing what was available in the file before the changes and what has changed.